Skip to main content

 }

-Note If you have multiple task configurations, you need to append them by a ,
+Note If you have multiple task configurations, separate them with a , (comma) like a standard JSON file.

-Don't forget to add the appropriate npm task and extend the registerTask method as well:
+Don’t forget to load the npm task and update registerTask:

 grunt.loadNpmTasks('grunt-contrib-uglify');